Southbank-Centre/open-event-data-model/README.md

 ## Structure ##

-In order to maximize content separation from system diles the content has been arranges as follows:
+In order to maximize content separation from system files the content has been arranged as follows:

 - root
     - _entities (content: schema entities pages)